vhl/css-style-guide/README.md

 ```

 <a name="object-oriented-css-oocss"></a>
 ## Object-Oriented CSS (OOCSS)

 OOCSS advocates practices which are beneficial to flexibility, code reuse, maintenance, and performance.
+For more info, see the [OOCSS wiki](https://github.com/stubbornella/oocss/wiki).

 <a name="composition-with-multiple-classes"></a>
 ### Composition with Multiple Classes

 One of the core ideas of Object-Oriented CSS is using multiple classnames on a single HTML element to synthesize new components from small, modular, focused styles.

-Order classnames in a class attribute by order of "inheritance" -- order in the class attribute does not matter functionally, but helps make the inheritance chain more apparent.

-Separate multiple classes with TWO spaces for readability.
+Separate multiple classes with TWO spaces for readability:

 ```html
 <!-- Good -->